-The CogMo Lab is part of the Kinesiology program at Washington State University.
-We study brain networks that underlie cognition and movement.
-We are interested in understanding how we learn motor skills and how our movements change throughout our lifespan, in health and disease.
-We are specifically interested in dopamine, a neurotransmitter that is widespread in the brain.
-Dopamine is involved in learning, movement, and reward processes.
-A change in dopamine levels can cause disorders, such as Parkinson’s disease, and underlie substance use disorders.
-To understand how changing levels of dopamine affect cognition and motor behavior throughout our lifespan, we combine behavioral and EEG techniques in different populations.
-Our research combines approaches from various disciplines, including Kinesiology, Cognitive Neuroscience, and Psychology.
+The Cognitive Motor Neuroscience (CogMo) Lab is part of the Kinesiology program in the College of Education at Washington State University in Pullman, WA.
+We study the cognitive neuroscience of human movement.
+Specifically, we study the brain networks and cognitive processes that underlie motor behavior.
+We are also interested in understanding how we learn motor skills and how our movements change throughout our lifespan, in health and disease.
+We are particularly interested in the role of dopamine (a neurotransmitter that is widespread in the brain) in learning, movement, and reward processes.
+A change in dopamine levels in specific areas of the brain can cause disorders, such as Parkinson’s disease, and underlies substance use disorders.
+We use a combination of behavioral, neuroimaging (electroencephalography; EEG), and computational techniques and our interdisciplinary research combines approaches from Kinesiology, Cognitive Neuroscience, Psychology, Computer Science, and Engineering.

-The multidisciplinary nature of our research utilizes a variety of techniques, including behavioral, neural, and computational approaches.
-We use electroencephalography (EEG), a non-invasive technique, to measure electrical brain activity and understand how activity across brain regions changes with behavior.
+We study human movement through the lens of cognitive neuroscience.
+We are interested in how brain activity changes when performing cognitive and motor tasks across the lifespan, in health and disease.
+We use electroencephalography (EEG), a non-invasive technique, to measure brain activity and understand how activity across brain regions changes with behavior.
 We also apply advanced computational techniques to large behavioral and EEG data sets to discover patterns of activity and associations between brain and behavior to understand how they are disrupted with aging and/or disease.